 - Canvas - In the middle is the canvas, which is where you'll add and manage message content.

-- Content Properties - After adding or selecting existing content, a panel appears on the left where you can configure its properties.
+- Content Properties - After adding or selecting content on the canvas, a properties panel appears on the left where you can configure the content.
 The options vary depending on the content type (e.g., selecting text provides typical formatting options while selecting images provides image-formatting properties).

-The Template tab is where you can apply templates to modify the look and feel of your message without changing its overall content.
-From here, you can see every available template that you can apply to your messages.
+The Template tab is where you can apply templates to modify the look of your message without changing its content.
+Here, you can see every available template that you can apply to your messages.

 Selecting a Template

 The gallery always lists the currently-used template first.
-If you want to find a template in a different folder, click the Folder menu to select your desired folder.
+If you want to find a template in a different folder, click the Folder menu to select a folder.

-Click a different template thumbnail to use it for your mailing.
+Click a different template thumbnail to use it for your message.
 Communications Professional will attempt to automatically migrate any message content or stories you have from the old template to the new template (see below).
-However, if the new template does not have enough available Mailing Content Areas, you may see some content truncated or lost.
+However, if the new template does not have enough available Message Content Areas, you may see some content truncated or lost.

-If you want to quickly edit your template while working on a message, you can do so directly from the Template tab.
+If you want to quickly edit your template while working on a message, you can do so on the Template tab.

-- Click your template's Edit button to open Template Designer 2 (this automatically saves your work in MD2).
+- Click your template's Edit button to open Template Designer 2 (this automatically saves your work).

 - When you’ve made your modifications, click Save to update the template.